Why Do I Need to Eat High-Fiber Foods?

 Super Cereal, Breads, and Grains

-In this day and age, it seems that every fad diet forbids eating carbohydrates.
+In this day and age, it seems that every fad diet forbids eating carbohydrates, including many cereals, breads, and grains.
 But contrary to popular belief, all carbs are not created equal.
-These whole-grain, high-fiber foods contain complex carbohydrates and will keep you full long after you're finished eating :
+These high-fiber grains and other related foods contain complex carbohydrates and will keep you full long after you're finished eating:

 - Whole-wheat pasta, rye bread, and whole-wheat tortillas.